TrynkaLab/sc-blipper/README.md

 # sc-blipper
 This is a nextflow pipeline for post-proccessing single cell RNAseq datasets and performing gene set enrichments.

-Please see the [dev branch](https://github.com/TrynkaLab/sc-blipper/tree/dev) for the latest updates.
+Please see the [dev branch](https://github.com/TrynkaLab/sc-blipper/tree/dev) for the latest updates and documentation.

 On the whishlist to implement:
 - starCAT > inferring nmf usages based on a reference run